 I stop at the Kulgera gas station 13 miles (21 km) past the border for a sugar boost and a bit of planning.

-The previous two days of riding were my first consecutive 70+ mile (112 km) days, and if I can manage to make it another 83 miles (133 km) today to Erldunda, then I will be able to take shelter in a service station (but more importantly, I will win the use of a flushing toilet).
+The previous two days of riding were my first consecutive days of over 70 miles (112 km).
+If I can manage to cover another 83 miles (133 km) today to Erldunda, then I will be able to take shelter in a service station (and, more importantly, use a flushing toilet).
 Erldunda also marks the turnoff for Uluru.

 As I ride through the rain, debating whether or not my sunglasses help of not, my mind wanders to the fact that I can’t remember the last I haven’t gotten a flat since swapping my back tire in Adelaide.
 Except now that I’m within ten miles (16 km) of my day’s destination (and since it’s raining), I get my first flat in two weeks of riding.

 Sitting on the side of the road, being rained on and watching cars pass, grabbing a hitch to finish out the day is tempting.
-In fact, I’ve already been offered rides by at least three different people.
+At least three different people have already offered me rides.

-However, getting in a car would kind of defeat the idea of “biking across Australia”.
+However, getting in a car would defeat the idea of “biking across Australia.”

-I am happy to find that not only are my anticipated beverage and snackage readily available, but my cyclist friends from Coober Peedy have made it here as well.
+I am happy to find that not only are my anticipated beverages and snacks readily available, but my cycling friends from Coober Pedy have also arrived.

-We sit inside taking full advantage of the mediocre wifi and outlets before slipping into the caravan park and setting up camp in the dark (because who wants to pay $15 to sleep outside in their own tent?
+We sit inside, taking full advantage of the mediocre wifi and outlets before slipping into the caravan park and setting up camp in the dark (because who wants to pay $15 to sleep outside in their tent?

 And yes, it’s still raining.